eridem/patata/README.md

 Client for Patata.
 More documentation about this usage on the [Patata README](https://bitbucket.org/patataio/patata/overview)!

-## Additional Notes
+## Additional notes

+- Moved to GitHub
-Travis CI Added.
+- Add Travis CI